 - use foundation or go foundationless

 With varroa mites everywhere, many beekeepers are turning to integrated pest management (IPM) screened bottom boards.
 Unlike solid bottom boards, screened bottom boards have an open 1/8th-inch wire mesh bottom.
 Honeybees are naturally good housekeepers.
-As the bees clean the hive and groom each other, debris (including mites) fall through the mesh bottom and leave the hive.
+As the bees clean the hive and groom each other, debris (including mites) falls through the mesh bottom and leave the hive.
 In his book, Natural Beekeeping: Organic Approaches To Modern Apiculture, Ross Conrad estimates that 10% to 20% of varroa mites fall off their hosts and through the screened bottom board.
 This leads to the screened bottom boards second use, performing mite counts.
-All screened bottom boards are equipped with a plastic insert that can be used to close the hive up during Winter or to perform mite counts.
+All screened bottom boards have plastic insert that can be used to close the hive up during Winter or to perform mite counts.

 In addition to reducing and monitoring varroa mite, screened bottom boards prevent moisture buildup and potentially fungal diseases within the colony by increasing ventilation.

 - Reduces varroa mites by an estimated 10-20%